 Damaged Banknotes Policy

 The Reserve Bank of Australia aims to have only good quality banknotes in circulation.
-This helps to maintain confidence in Australia's currency by making it easier for people to check the security features on banknotes and therefore more difficult for counterfeits to be passed or remain in circulation.
+This helps to maintain confidence in Australia's currency by making it easier for people to check the security features on banknotes and make it more difficult for counterfeits to be passed or remain in circulation.

-The Reserve Bank works with banks, other authorised deposit-taking institutions (ADIs) such as building societies and credit unions, and cash centre operators such as armoured car companies, to remove damaged banknotes from circulation as soon as practicable.
-The Reserve Bank provides a Banknote Sorting Guide to assist ADIs and cash centre operators in this process.
-It is not always possible to remove damaged banknotes from circulation immediately – nor is it necessary when the damage is only minor.
-Minor damage does not prevent ongoing use of a banknote or affect its value.
+The Reserve Bank works with authorised deposit taking institutions (ADIs) and cash centre operators to remove damaged banknotes from circulation as soon as practicable.
+The Reserve Bank provides a Banknote Sorting Guide to assist with this process.

-A genuine banknote that has become worn or sustained minor damage is classified as unfit.
-These banknotes can continue to be used and are worth full value.
+A banknote that has become worn or sustained minor damage is classified as unfit.
+Even though these banknotes can continue to be used, to maintain the high quality of banknotes in circulation, the Reserve Bank has asked ADIs to remove any unfit banknotes from circulation.

 Unfit banknotes may have some of the damage illustrated below: